ludo6577/VrMultiplatform/README.md

 #endif
 ```

-This code is added in:
+This code is added in the followed places:
 * File: **Cardboard.cs**
    * Property accessor: ``SDK``